North Queensland Cowboys: Feeder clubs

 The Cowboys players who do not make the NRL side train and play with feeder club in the Queensland Cup.
-These teams, based in the northern Queensland cities of Cairns, Mackay and Townsville, are separate entities but are affiliated with the Cowboys.
+These teams, based in the northern Queensland cities of Cairns and Mackay, are separate entities but are affiliated with the Cowboys.

-From the 2023 NRL season, the club changed the affiliation agreement with the Queensland Cup teams, with the Cowboys sending all NRL contracted players not selected in the weekly squad to just the Townsville Blackhawks.
+Partnerships

+On 20 June 2025, the Cowboys announced a strategic partnership with Super League club Hull Kingston Rovers.

 Rivalries

+Brisbane Broncos

 North Queensland's main rivals are the Brisbane Broncos.
 From 1999 to 2006, the two clubs were the only Queensland-based sides in the NRL.
 A one-side rivalry for nearly 10 years, the Brisbane side had not lost to North Queensland in 16 encounters.
 In 2004, the teams met in the finals for the first time, with North Queensland defeating Brisbane 10–0, to record their first win in the derby.

 In the final round of the 2020 NRL season, North Queensland condemned Brisbane to their first ever Wooden Spoon.
 Brisbane needed to win the match to overtake Canterbury-Bankstown but lost the match.
 As of 2020, the sides have met five more times in the finals, including the 2015 NRL Grand Final, the first all-Queensland Grand Final, which North Queensland won 17–16 in extra time.
 The rivalry between the two clubs is considered one of the best in modern rugby league.

+Cronulla-Sutherland Sharks

 The club had a minor competitive rivalry with the Cronulla-Sutherland Sharks The games with Cronulla grew from finals football, with the two clubs meeting five times in the finals since 2013.
+Since 2023, the player of the match in games between the two clubs has been awarded the Paul Green Medal, in honour of Paul Green, a former player for both clubs and coach for the Cowboys who died in 2022.

 Women's team

-On 10 September 2019, the club announced the opening of their Women's Academy, providing a pathway to elite rugby league for females in north Queensland, with the aim to eventually get a team in the NRLW.
-The first four Academy members announced were Romy Teitzel, Riutoto Te Hiko, Shanaye Watson and Jasmine Peters.

-On 17 December 2019, the Cowboys announced their first women's team, the North Queensland Gold Stars, who competed in the QRL Women's Premiership.
-In 2022, they won the premiership, defeating the Central Queensland Capras in the Grand Final.

 On 15 June 2022, the Cowboys were admitted to the NRL Women's Premiership for the 2023 season.
-Following the announcement of the NRLW side, the Gold Stars were replaced in the QRL Women's Premiership by a Mackay Cutters women's side.

 On 24 November 2022, Ben Jeffries was announced as the club's inaugural NRLW head coach, with Anita Creenaune appointed as Head of Women's Elite Programs.
+On 4 April 2023, Mackay's Emma Manzelmann became the club's inaugural signing.